KonnexionsGmbH/docker_images_pub/docker_images/kxn_dev/README.md

 # kxn_dev: Konnexions' Development Image

-This image supports the use of a Docker container for the further development of the Konnexions' projects in an Ubuntu environment.
+This image supports the use of a Docker container for the development of the Konnexions' projects in an Ubuntu environment.

 ### Table of Contents